worktheclock/replit.github.io/Teams/CentralizedAutograder.md

 app = Flask(__name__)
 ```

-This brings in the imports that we need and initialses a Flask application.
+This brings in the imports that we need and initialises a Flask application.

 Immediately below this, add three helper functions that we'll use in the main submission process.